The Essential Steps to Follow When Buying Property in Phuket, Thailand

 The title of the condominium should state the floor space of the unit itself, but also the area of the common property and the percentage interest that the new owner holds.
 That fractional interest also represents the voting interest that the owner holds within the residents or owners association.

+Many people choose to buy this form of Phuket property over any other because of the ownership status.
 The beauty of a freehold condominium for foreigners is that it can be fully and legally owned.
 Your ownership is permanent and in perpetuity until you decide to sell it to someone else.
-Another benefit of a freehold condominium is more favourable succession laws.
+Another benefit of a Phuket freehold condominium is more favourable succession laws.
 If you die, you are able to pass the condominium to your heirs.

 You can take a look at some of the condominiums for sale in Phuket here: